nutterb/ArgumentCheck/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
+The package name has been changed to `ArgumentCheck` per Professor Ripley's recommendation.

+The note regarding the Non-FOSS package license has been resolved.
+I apologize for misinterpreting this note before and appreciate the correciton.

 No Notes, Warnings, or Errors were detected when running CHECK on the local Windows install, nor on the win-builder release install.